Spain's Supreme Court drops sedition charges against Catalan separatist leader | Politics

 Puigdemont, who is in self-imposed exile in Belgium to avoid prosecution in Spain, still faces charges of disobedience and embezzlement which carry jail terms of up to eight years.
 Sedition carried a maximum jail term of 15 years.
 Spain's previous bids to have Puigdemont extradited during his stays in Germany, Belgium and Italy have failed.

-Spain's Supreme Court on Thursday dropped sedition charges against the leader of Catalonia's failed bid for independence, Carles Puigdemont, after a reform of the country's penal code abolished the crime.
-Puigdemont, who is in self-imposed exile in Belgium to avoid prosecution in Spain, still faces charges of disobedience and embezzlement which carry jail terms of up to eight years.
-Sedition carried a maximum jail term of 15 years.

-Spain's previous bids to have Puigdemont extradited during his stays in Germany, Belgium and Italy have failed.
-Spanish Supreme court judge Pablo Llarena said in a statement on Thursday he would submit a new extradition request to Belgian authorities for him to face trial on the lesser charges depending on EU courts' rulings on whether Puigdemont has immunity and whether extradition can be requested multiple times.
+Spanish Supreme Court judge Pablo Llarena said in a statement on Thursday he would submit a new extradition request to Belgian authorities for him to face trial on the lesser charges depending on European Union courts' rulings on whether Puigdemont has immunity and whether extradition can be requested multiple times.
+Puigdemont's attorney, Gonzalo Boye, said Llarena had a "fundamental rights and political persecution problem".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)